🔄

 Taking the time to get your subfloor ready, accounting for the natural movement of the wood, and checking for moisture are the three most important things you can do to ensure a professional, long-lasting result.
 Rushing through these steps might save you a little time upfront, but it can lead to costly repairs down the road.
 Let’s walk through each one so you can feel confident your new floor will stand the test of time.

-Skipping Subfloor Prep
+Mistake #1: Skipping Subfloor Prep

 Your new engineered hardwood floor is only as good as the foundation it rests on.
 Skipping subfloor prep is one of the biggest mistakes you can make.
 Before you lay a single plank, the subfloor must be perfectly clean, flat, and stable.
 This means getting on your hands and knees to pull up any old staples or nails, scraping off any old adhesive, and giving it a thorough sweep and vacuum.
 Any debris left behind can create annoying creaks or uneven spots later on.
 A properly prepared subfloor is the first step to a flawless finish.

-Forgetting Expansion Gaps
+Mistake #2: Forgetting About Expansion Gaps

 Wood is a natural material that expands and contracts with changes in temperature and humidity.
 Engineered hardwood is no exception.
 Forgetting to leave a small expansion gap—typically about 1/4 inch—around the perimeter of the room is a recipe for trouble.
 Without this space, the planks have nowhere to go when they expand, which can cause them to buckle or warp.
 You can easily maintain this gap by using small spacers between the wall and your first row of planks.
 It’s a simple step that protects your investment and prevents major issues.

-Ignoring Moisture Issues
+Mistake #3: Ignoring Moisture Problems

 While engineered wood handles humidity better than solid hardwood, it’s not waterproof.
 Excess moisture coming from your wood subfloor can still cause serious damage like swelling, cupping, or even mold growth.
 Before you begin, it’s essential to test the moisture content of both your subfloor and the new flooring planks with a moisture meter.
 If the readings are too high, you’ll need to address the source of the moisture and consider laying down a vapor barrier before proceeding.
 This step ensures your beautiful new floor stays that way for years to come.